How to Write a Story for Children in 14 Steps

 Your ending doesn’t need to be very long and drawn out.
 In fact, it can quickly end after the climax.
 But that doesn’t mean that you should rush it off without considering your readers.
 There are a number of ways you can end your story, which include:

-- Happy Ending: The conflict ends, the hero wins and lives happily ever after with everything they ever wanted.
+- Happy Ending: The conflict ends, and the hero wins and lives happily ever after with everything they ever wanted.

 - Sad Ending: The conflict ends, but there were some difficulties or consequences because of how this conflict ended.